Kaleden Bursary Fund

 If you do not have the means to donate financially, you can still contribute by volunteering at the Kaleden Bottle Depot located on Lake Hill Road in Kaleden.
 In the winter, bottle sorting takes place once every two weeks on Sunday afternoons.
 During the spring, summer and fall, volunteers meet bi-weekly at the depot on Monday evenings.
 We encourage you to donate your refundable bottles by leaving them inside the Kaleden Bottle Depot tent at the church parking lot.

-The Committee would be grateful for your assistance at the smokie sale held during the annual Kaleden Volunteer Fire Department garage sale in May 2020.
+The Committee would be grateful for your assistance at the smokie sale held during the annual Kaleden Volunteer Fire Department garage sale.